alecmuffett/eotk/TUNEABLES.md

   body b c
   body y z
 ```

+Also you can nest RANGE and IF/ELSE/ENDIF in obvious ways, within a
+BEGIN/END body

+There is currently a fatal block on empty IF or ELSE template bodies.

 The overall concept is to make a template which is easy to portably
 generate/regenerate, containing lots of hard-codeables for simplicity.